AliGxir/p3-travel-agency-booking-management/README.md

 ## Learning Goals

-- Discuss the basic directory structure of a CLI.
+- The basic structure of the CLI are a welcome message, then a menu of options of listing classes, then finding an object by attribute, creating a new object, updating an existing object, and deleting an object.

 - Outline the first steps in building a CLI.

 ---